 Easy Thai Green Curry Recipe

-This green chicken curry is ready faster than you can call for takeout and tastes just as good – or better – than you’d find in a Thai restaurant.
-It’s a spinoff of this Thai Chicken Coconut Curry, which has been in the top 5 most popular recipes on my entire website for the past 6+ months.
-This is just a green version rather than red.
+This green chicken curry is ready faster than you can call for takeout and tastes just as good – or better! – than you’d find in a Thai restaurant.
+It’s a spinoff of this Thai Chicken Coconut Red Curry, which has been in the top 5 most popular recipes on my entire website for the past few years!

-I am a huge Thai curry fan and was craving something with Thai green curry paste, coconut milk, and veggies.
+I am a huge fan of Thai curries and was craving something with Thai green curry paste, coconut milk, and veggies.
 This easy, one-skillet curry that’s ready in 20 minutes was absolutely perfect.

 There’s chicken along with sweet Vidalia onions, zucchini, and carrots.
 Everything simmers in creamy coconut milk that’s spiced with garlic, ginger, coriander, and Thai green curry paste before adding lime lime juice and cilantro.